 Apps like RescueTime, Harvest, Stayfocusd help you stop wondering why you have such few hours in the day.
 They tell you where you’re spending your time across devices, how you’re spending it, and which apps and websites are distracting you the most.
 Additional features such as how much time you spend looking at email or social media are also built-in.

 Freelancing is all about taking control of your time, staying focused and productive so that you can manage multiple projects and clients, and such platforms—with their detailed reports, analyses, and suggestions to correct mistakes—help convert every day into a day of meaningful work.

 2. Tools That Support Business Development

 It’s rarely acknowledged but freelancers are business owners.
 They run their own businesses and like any other business owner, they must find new clients for their work.
 And clients want portfolios and plans.

-If you’re a designer, video artist, writer or a developer, you can use platforms like Prospero’s content generation and reuse tools to make and shoot out a quick proposal.
+If you’re a designer, video artist, writer, or developer, you can use platforms like Prospero’s content generation and reuse tools to make and shoot out a quick proposal.
 You can then track if the proposal was opened and even send an invoice using the same platform.
-And if you belong to SaaS, marketing or financial services, platforms like Proposify and their templates to create proposals, contracts, and agreements can help.
+And if you belong to SaaS, marketing, or financial services, platforms like Proposify and their templates to create proposals, contracts, and agreements can help.
 Or simply use Draftsend to share interactive pdfs.

 Project management doesn’t need everyone to be huddled in one room peering over plans and charts.
-Technology ensures that projects are planned and executed quite efficiently without your physical presence.
-All you need is a platform that organizes everything in one place, keeps track of priorities and deliverables and allows multiple features like sharing files, chatting or simply making a to-do list.
+The technology ensures that projects are planned and executed quite efficiently without your physical presence.
+All you need is a platform that organizes everything in one place, keeps track of priorities and deliverables, and allows multiple features like sharing files, chatting or simply making a to-do list.
 Basecamp, Trello, Asana, all support freelancers with that.